napari/napari/docs/naps/template.md

 This section describes the ways in which the NAP breaks backward compatibility.

+## Future Work

+This section describes work that is out of scope for the NAP, but that the NAP might suggest, or that the NAP author envisions as potential future expansion of the work or related work.

 ## Alternatives

 If there were any alternative solutions to solving the same problem, they